14all-agency/shopify-llms-txt-directory/https-idun-life-com.md

 - Timezone: Europe/Stockholm
 - Created At: 2025-01-13T11:56:16Z
 - Contact Email: hello@idun-life.com
-- Updated At: 2025-12-08T00:00:21.559Z
+- Updated At: 2025-12-13T00:00:30.548Z

 ## Products

-- [IdunLife Liposomal Resveratrol - Liquid High Absorption - 250ml](https://idun-life.com/products/liposomal-resveratrol-250ml): 250 ml liquid liposomal trans – resveratrol supplement.
-Derived from the root of the Japanese knotweed.
-High Absorption.
-Premium quality, manufactured in Germany.
-Free of allergens, vegan and organic.
-Resveratrol is a powerful, naturally occurring antioxidant that has long been studied for its longevity and health benefits.
+- [IdunLife Liposomal Resveratrol - Liquid High Absorption - 250ml](https://idun-life.com/products/liposomal-resveratrol-250ml): Idun Life Liposomal Resveratrol 250 ml is a premium liquid antioxidant supplement designed for high absorption.
+It delivers trans-resveratrol extracted from Japanese Knotweed root, supported by an advanced liposomal delivery system to improve bioavailability compared with standard capsules or powders.
+This supplement is ideal for people looking for cardiovascular support, healthy aging benefits, and powerful antioxidant protection.
+Each 250 ml bottle provides a convenient daily dose; take 5 ml once or twice per day and shake well before use.
+The formula includes purified water, glycerol, phospholipids, trans-resveratrol, apple acid, and rosemary extract, with no unnecessary additives.
+Made in Germany under strict quality standards, this liquid format allows for better uptake than dried supplements.
+Tested for PAH and Emodin to ensure safe levels.
+Store in a cool, dry place away from direct sunlight.
+Do not exceed the recommended dose.
+Not suitable for pregnant or breastfeeding women.
+This is a dietary supplement and should not replace a balanced lifestyle.
-  Updated: 2025-12-04T05:23:03Z
+  Updated: 2025-12-10T10:47:32Z
   Vendor: IDUN
   Product Type:
   Availability: Available